 Some scrolls say they feared the nurlaks, while others say they admired them.
-All scrolls tell the same story, however: the cult was lead by an alchemist known as Admirer, who stole and murdered a nurlak child in order to create a form-changing potion.
+All scrolls tell the same story, however: the cult was lead by a zokex known as Adoration, who stole and murdered a nurlak child in order to create a form-changing potion.

-This potion was supposed to turn Admirer and her followers into nurlak, but it was not powerful enough and they were instead turned into strange dragon-people.
+This potion was supposed to turn Adoration and her followers into nurlak, but it was not powerful enough and they were instead turned into strange dragon-people.
 Not quite zokex, not quite nurlak.